 Key Challenges

-- There is a need to strengthen cross border collaboration with neighbouring countries. - Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health including malaria.
+- There is a need to strengthen cross border collaboration with neighbouring countries. - Sustaining the delivery of essential life-saving interventions during the COVID-19 pandemic including for Reproductive, Maternal, Newborn, Adolescent and Child health, malaria and Neglected Tropical Diseases.